uic-evl/CS529HW1/README.md

 const [brushState,setBrushState] = useState();
 ~~~

-In the example code brushedState is refering to the actual name of the US State, as well as the "state" of the brushing and linking.
+In the example code brushedState is refering to the actual name of the US State, and not a generic "state" object.

 We then pass these features into the children components as update the "brushedState" when someone mouses over an encoding for a state in one of the components